-One after another, security breaches in high profile businesses all over the world are hitting the news.
-These attacks highlighted the vulnerability of data and the lack of robust security strategies in organizations of all sizes.
+Day after day, security breaches in high profile businesses all over the world are hitting the news.
+These attacks highlight the vulnerability of data and the lack of robust security strategies in organizations of all sizes.
 Your data security is vital to the overall wellbeing of your business.
 Your trade secrets, financial records and employee records all need protection.
 If compromised, you could suffer reputational and financial damages.
 There are steps you can take to ensure you don’t become a headline.
-The following 10 tips will help you increase the security around your data.

 Get the Free Guide Explaining How to Mitigate Cyber Attacks